 First, as an uncontested election, some of the dimensions attaching to a competitive process were not present and lessons learned are perhaps not as comprehensive as they might be from a traditionally competitive event.
 For example, issues concerned with the balance of media reporting and equitable access to media air time and space did not apply, but have in the past and will in the future.
 The legal and regulatory framework for media is dreadfully out of date; there is no agreed Code of Conduct for media in relation to elections (that media consulted are aware of) and there is a need for training of journalists and broadcasters in all aspects of election coverage as well as the introduction of a systematic media monitoring process.
 Another example pertains to perceptions of the SCER's independence and impartiality.
-Some stakeholders have projected that, despite the SCER's commendable administration of the sCER staff could raise doubts in a future, more competitive political context as to the impartiality of SCER.
+Some stakeholders have projected that, despite the SCER's commendable administration of the election, the process of appointment of Commissioners and perceptions of the political loyalties of the SCER staff could raise doubts in a future, more competitive political context as to the impartiality of SCER.
 Further, time did not allow the quality of the voters register to be reviewed.
 Many stakeholders, especially media, civil society and political parties, require the old voters register to be completely abandoned in favour of a more trustworthy and reliable future system of registration, citing the VR as a tool of electoral manipulation.